-Recently I was talking to someone about the resistance to committing to making an appointment to see a nutritionist or another health professional.
+Recently, I was talking to someone about the resistance to committing to making an appointment to see a nutritionist or another health professional.

 I like to put clients at ease by explaining this is not how I work.

 After this conversation, I reflected on the resistance I might feel in seeing another health professional.
-I reflected on how it feels to be prescribed medications or supplements that I don’t want to take.
+I reflected on how it feels to be prescribed medications or supplements I don’t want to take.
 How it feels to not know whether the individual I seek advice from is on the same wavelength as me and whether they will listen to and understand me.
 Or whether they will be able to get to the root cause of my issues and be empathetic to my situation.

 I’ve been told by two doctors over ten years that the hormonal symptoms I was experiencing were ‘in my head’.
-I’ve been given medications by doctors who have admitted they don’t know what I have but will rule out certain issues by giving me an antifungal or antibacterial, and if that doesn’t work then try something else.
-I did not like feeling like a human petri dish nor being dismissed when I knew things weren’t right.
+I’ve been given medications by doctors who have admitted they don’t know what I have but will rule out certain issues by giving me an antifungal or antibacterial, and if that doesn’t work, then try something else.
+I did not like feeling like a human petri dish or being dismissed when I knew things weren’t right.
 I’ve been told by alternative health practitioners to eat foods I didn’t enjoy to address nutritional deficiencies that weren’t even confirmed through diagnostics.

 I know how frustrating and demotivating it can be to see practitioners who don’t listen or ‘get’ you.

 Finding someone who ‘gets’ you and approaches your health in a way you want can be liberating.